Are you looking for a more ethical dog food choice for your pooch?

-Dog food makers including Simpsons, Harringtons, Scrumbles, Acana and Wagg all come around middle of the road in terms of ethics.
+Dog food makers including Simpsons, Acana and Wagg all come around middle of the road in terms of ethics.

 These can be described as fairly eco friendly but not quite their yet.

-There are certainly some unethical dog food providers who you should generally avoid if you want you and your dog to living a more sustainable lifestyle.
+There are certainly some unethical dog food providers who you should generally avoid if you want you and your dog to live more sustainably.

 Scoring very poorly on ethics were Winalot, Purina, Bakers and Lily’s Kitchen who are all owned by Nestle.

 Pedigree, Cesar, Chappie, Nutro and Royal Canin are all owned by Mars and also scored very poorly.

 Also doing badly on the ethics were the supermarket branded dog food, including that from Tesco, Asda, Sainsburys, M&S, Lidl and Aldi dog food.
 You can take a closer look at the ethical ratings on the Ethical Consumer website.